lukso-network/docs/docs/standards/universal-profile/lsp3-profile-metadata.md

 The implementation of the **[LSP0-ERC725Account](./lsp0-erc725account.md)** standard does not contain any metadata describing the account.

-**LSP3-UniversalProfile-Metadata** is a Metadata standard that defines specific data keys to describe a Universal Profile.
+**LSP3-Profile-Metadata** is a Metadata standard that defines specific data keys to describe a profile.
 A Universal Profile combines the following two standards.

 - **[LSP0-ERC725Account](./lsp0-erc725account.md)**: an interface for a smart contract-based account.
-- **LSP3-UniversalProfile-Metadata**: a set of predefined [ERC725Y](lsp0-erc725account.md#erc725y---generic-key-value-store) Data keys to describe the profile.
+- **LSP3-Profile-Metadata**: a set of predefined [ERC725Y](lsp0-erc725account.md#erc725y---generic-key-value-store) Data keys to describe the profile.

 ## ERC725Y Data Keys